’90 Day Fiance: Before The 90 Days’ Season 2 Cast Involves Newcomers & Familiar Faces

 Thirty-three-year-old Ricky’s family is worried that things are moving too quickly for him and 28-year-old Columbian Melissa.
 Divorced twice, he thinks she is “out of his league” but has been supporting her financially.
 It’s been three months, and he’s ready to tie the knot.

 The last two couples are alumni of 90 Day Fiance: Before the 90 Days.
 Thirty-four-year-old Paul of Kentucky and 21-year-old Karine of Brazil are still trying to make things work although a trip to her country made Paul realize just how much of an issue their language barrier would be.
-In Season 2, he’ll go back to Brazil to try to convince Karine’s family that they belong together so he can propose.
+In Season 2, he’ll go back to Brazil to try and convince Karine’s family that they belong together so he can propose.

 The other returning couple is 42-year-old Darcey of Connecticut and 24-year-old Jesse of Netherlands.
 They connected well in Season 1, but started having communication issues once Darcey was back in the U.S. In Season 2 of 90 Day Fiance: Before the 90 Days, Jesse will travel to the U.S. so the couple can try to work through their problems and commit to a marriage.